 We have lost ourselves in old beliefs, which make us deny ourselves.
 Therefor we are in search of our unique form to thrive.

 KROYWARA is a bridge in the transformation of being.
 A fabricated phenomenon that happens every 52 years, and transforms violence into strength.
 The drama that accures is necessary for us to thrive: a fundamental need for the evolution of citizenship, and Suriname’s adolescence.

 The stories Pur Blaka, Tintin Pesepese and Drai Baka form the trilogy KROYWARA, in which the living and the dead interact as follow:

 Boni and Lisa are souls under the dead.
 They need Anna for their plan.
 Anna, a poor girl living on the Rottenweg, experiences a pregnancy that can not be proven by doctors.
 Her conversations with Monno brings insights on new leadership.
 However, Anna ends up in an existential crisis.

 - Tintin Pesepese

 Anna continue to interact Monno.
 These twin souls are the guardian angels of Theo.
-Both have a different opinion about the life of Theo, a parliamentarian and Christian.
-Trying to hide his secret, he is fighting for his career.
-But Boni has his way to make sure that Theo, his own twin soul, will evolve through time.
+Both have a different opinion about the life of Theo, a parliamentarian and Christian aiming to lead a church community.
+Trying to hide a secret, he is fighting for power.
+However, Boni has his unique way to make sure that Theo, Boni’s own twin soul, will evolve through time.

 - Drai Baka

 Theo is housed in a psychiatric institution.
 He is working on “a negro bible”, to influence his fellows.
 Sophie is interfering with his plan.
-She thinks that a bible is not convenient, and problems will increase if one takes only one perspective in consideration.
-That is why Sophie does everything she can to help Theo a long his way.
+She thinks that a bible is not convenient at this time, and problems will increase if one takes only one perspective in consideration.
+That is why Sophie does everything she can to help Theo along his way.